Tonsil cancer

 You usually have one or more of the following tests:

-- ultrasound of the lymph nodes in your neck
+of the in your neck

 Your doctor may also look at the back of your throat using a thin tube with a light on the end.
 This is called a nasoendoscopy.